 You can compute charge carrier density with our number density calculator:

-xis the number of free electrons per atom,
+- – Number of free electrons per atom;

 In our number density calculator, you can either choose a specific substance from our examples or enter your parameters.

-Remember, that above equation can be applied only to the conductors which have free electrons.
-If you want to calculate carrier density in semiconductors, we recommend checking our intrinsic carrier concentration calculator.
+Remember that the above equation can be applied only to the conductors which have free electrons.
+If you want to calculate the carrier density in semiconductors, we recommend checking our intrinsic carrier concentration calculator.

 Charge carrier density of copper